 The purpose of the NQSP is to implement the goals, policies and objectives defined by the General Plan and to further develop the specific land use classifications and development guidelines for the plan area.
-Specifically, this involves defining land use categories for Regional Commercial, Industrial and, Campus Mixed Use development.
+Specifically, this involves defining future land use categories for Regional commercial Commercial, tight industrial and, Campus Mixed Use professional/administrative office development.
 It also involves defining the specific development requirements to: establish a scenic gateway to the community; provide for efficient vehicular and pedestrian circulation; facilitate transportation choices; establish an open space system for habitat management, drainage and agricultural buffer; and to ensure that all development in the plan area is integrated with the City's provision of infrastructure and service.